Pinterest Hidden ImagePinterest Hidden Image

 (Note: Oprah tends to announce her picks sporadically and not on any particular schedule.)

-Jimmy Fallon Book Club Pick for Summer 2024
+The Latest Jimmy Fallon Book Club Pick

 Nearly every Summer for a few years, beginning in 2018, The Tonight Show starring Jimmy Fallon shared a list of books and had viewers vote on which book to read together.
 The club took a bit of a hiatus after 2022, then reemerged in March 2024.